ErikEngerd/policytester/README.md

 * incoming network connections cannot be tested by this tool
 * UDP tests are, for obvious reasons, not really possible in a generic way.
-Even though policytester supports it, these tests are unreliabnle
+Even though policytester supports it, these tests are unreliable
 * the cleanup phase simply deletes instrumented pods.
 Your setup must be able to handle this.
 Use this tool on a staging production-like environmnet or use with greatest care on a production system.
 In particular, downtime can occur if you are testing